Asian stocks mixed after Taiwan, Singapore anti-virus curbs

 Shanghai and Hong Kong advanced, while Tokyo and Seoul declined.

-Wall Street’s benchmark S&P 500 index rose Friday but ended the week down 1.4% for its first weekly decline in three weeks.
+Wall Street’s benchmark S&P 500 index rose Friday but ended the week down 1.4%.

 Taiwan and Singapore announced restrictions on public gatherings and other curbs over the weekend following a rise in new infections, raising concern the region’s economic recovery might be pushed back.